 (RECI/ETCI Periodic Inspection Report & NICEIC/ECA Electrical Installation Condition Report)

 We also carry out periodic inspection and testing of both non-domestic and domestic electrical installations, complete with the issuance of an Electrical Installation Condition Report or Periodic Inspection Report for an Electrical Installation (as appropriate), or other reports as required.
 Furthermore, we can advise on any necessary remedial work to ensure the safety of any electrical installation for which you are responsible.

 All of the electrical test instruments that we use to ensure the ongoing safety of your installations are high-end and fully-calibrated products.
 We also have a system in place to ensure the ongoing accuracy and consistency of our test equipment used for certification and reporting purposes between instrument calibrations.
-Arrange your periodic inspection and testing now!

-As an NICEIC Approved Contractor we can provide all necessary reports and certificates for the electrical installation, emergency lighting and fire alarm systems required for an Entertainments Licence.
-We can also advise on any remedial work required and carry this out if requested.
+As an NICEIC Approved Contractor and an ECA Registered Member we can provide all necessary reports and certificates for the electrical installation, emergency lighting and fire alarm systems required for an Entertainments Licence.

 The Electricity Supply Board will require a Completion Certificate (RECI cert) from a Registered Electrical Contractor if the installation has been de-energised for a period of six months or greater.
 Please be aware that this process will require a minimum of two visits from ourselves as we must first carry out and submit Pre-Connection Tests and then subsequently return for Post-Connection Tests once the DSO (ESB) has notified us that the installation has been energised.